Parallel tomography of quantum non-demolition measurements in multi-qubit devices: Supplementary figures

-In this section, we show the absolute value of all the reconstructed single-qubit Choi matrices $\Upsilon_n^\alpha$ for all possible measurement outcomes $n=0,1$ of every qubit $\alpha=0,\dots,6$ of the \casablanca{} chip shown in Fig.~1e of the main text.
+In this section, we show the absolute value of all the reconstructed single-qubit Choi matrices $\Upsilon_n^\alpha$ for all possible measurement outcomes $n=0,1$ of every qubit $\alpha=0,\dots,6$ of the \emph{ibm$\_$perth} chip shown in Figure~1(e) of the main text.
 All the definitions, calculation procedures, and error treatments are explained in the main text and methods.